Anna-Karl/anna-karlova-dashboard-project/README.md

 ## Overview

- The app is a comprehensive dashboard designed to streamline the management of local bakeries specializing in cakes, providing owners and managers with valuable insights into sales performance, inventory management, and customer preferences.
+The app is a comprehensive dashboard designed to streamline the management of local bakeries, providing owners and managers with valuable insights into sales performance, inventory management, and customer preferences.

 ### Problem

-Cake businesses often struggle with effectively managing their operations, leading to challenges such as stockouts, inefficient inventory management, and difficulty in understanding customer preferences.
+Local food businesses often struggle with effectively managing their operations, leading to challenges such as stockouts, inefficient inventory management, and difficulty in understanding customer preferences.
 The Dashboard addresses these pain points by offering a centralized platform for data analysis and empowering bakery owners to make informed decisions and optimize their operations for success.

 ### User Profile

-Owners and managers of cake businesses will use this app to gain actionable insights into their operations.
-They will access the dashboard through a web browser on their desktop or mobile device.
+Owners and managers of bakeries will use this app to gain actionable insights into their operations.
+They will access the dashboard through a web browser on their devices.
 Special considerations include the need for intuitive user interfaces and customizable reporting features to accommodate different business needs.

 ### Features